VRHIKKY/VketCloudSDK_Documents/docs/WorldEditingTips/DebugMode.en.md

 ### 5th Row and so on

 This row shows text from each components.
-For example, if [hsSystemWriteLine()](../hs/hs_system_function.md#hssystemwriteline) is called within [HEOScript](../HEOComponents/HEOScript.md), the text will be displayed here.
+For example, if [hsSystemWriteLine()](../hs/hs_system_function.md#hssystemwriteline) is called within [VKC Attribute Script](../VKCComponents/VKCAttributeScript.md), the text will be displayed here.

 ## F2: Display Information UI